 There have been instances of directors attempting to strike off a business as a means of not paying creditors.
 However, one uncovered, this will be rejected if the company has unpaid debts, including HMRC liabilities.

 Attempting to have a company struck off the register when it is insolvent is highly unlikely to succeed, since notice of this is published as a matter of public record in The Gazette and creditors can take action once it is seen.

 This could lead to even more problems for the directors, as their conduct will be investigated and it may mean that they become personally liable for the debts, unlimited penalties and/or they could face disqualification for a period of up to 15 years and at worst, a jail term of up to seven years.

 A business must be solvent before it can be struck off and have repaid all the money it owes, including all of its creditors and any directors’ loans.
 Once it is thought a company may be insolvent, their striking off application will be suspended.
 In this period, creditors can apply for company reinstatement and following this, start their enforcement action.

-HMRC, for example, has a track record of pursuing companies that were dissolved, including up to 20 years after this occured.
+HMRC, for example, has a track record of pursuing companies that were dissolved, including up to 20 years after this occurred.

 Creditors Should Monitor the Strike Off List

 Creditors should be aware that insolvent businesses may appear on the struck off register and be ready to object.
 They have two months to object to a notice in The Gazette and when this period is up, the company is removed from the register.